msmink01/multi-cow-lameness-detection/README.md

 <img src="./figures/multi.gif" alt="Multi-cow scene example 1" width="300"> <img src="./figures/multi2.gif" alt="Multi-cow scene example 2" width="300"> <img src="./figures/snout.gif" alt="Multi-cow scene example 3" width="300">

-Finally, none of the open-source approaches for automatic lameness detection use more advanced computer vision techniques such as end-to-end video action recognition <sup>7</sup>, or skeletal action recognition<sup>4,5,6</sup>, although other tasks such as cattle behavior recognition have explored such methods <sup>10</sup>.
+Finally, none of the open-source approaches for automatic lameness detection use more advanced computer vision techniques such as end-to-end video action recognition (VAR)<sup>7</sup>, or skeletal action recognition<sup>4,5,6</sup>, although other tasks such as cattle behavior recognition have explored such methods <sup>10</sup>.
 Existing approaches often employ a three stage approach.
 First, they localize the animal using foot detection, cow pose estimation, or cow segmentation with methods such as Faster-RCNN, T-LEAP, and Mask-RCNN.
 They then calculate hand-made features such as step length, head bob, and back arch coefficients.
 Finally they classify based on traditional discriminative classifiers such as support vector machines (SVMs), logistic regression, or decision trees<sup>4,5,6</sup>.

-A classic end-to-end video action recognition method leveraged in this report is Inflated 3D networks (I3D).
+A classic end-to-end VAR method leveraged in this report is Inflated 3D networks (I3D).
 I3D is a two stream 3D convolutional neural network (CNN) that uses both RGB and optical flow frame inputs to classify human actions such as kicking and punching in videos<sup>7</sup>.
-When doing multi-stage video action recognition, localization of important features can be done using pose estimation models<sup>11,13</sup>, which extract keypoints from video frames, and tracking layers<sup>12,14</sup>, which assign these keypoints to individuals over time.
+When doing multi-stage VAR, localization of important features can be done using pose estimation models<sup>11,13</sup>, which extract keypoints from video frames, and tracking layers<sup>12,14</sup>, which assign these keypoints to individuals over time.
 After localizing the important features over time, classification can be done using different spatiotemporal methods.
 First, the temporal component needed to identify lameness makes attention mechanisms and RNN mechanisms<sup>14</sup> particularly promising, as both of these methods have ways to combine temporal contexts to reason over time.
 Although not fully explored in this report, typical skeletal action recognition methods include spatial temporal graph convolutional networks (ST-GCNs) <sup>8</sup> and Pose C3Ds<sup>9</sup> which process spatiotemporal features using graph convolutions and 3D heatmap convolutions, respectively, to classify actions in videos.

 ### Research Questions & Contributions